Configuring the Data Collector

-- Configure the settings from the General Settings page.These settings are available:
+- Configure the settings from the General tab.These settings are available:

-Important: You have access to data collector settings without authentication from the Ricoh Supervisor Data Collector host server.
-You must secure the local access to the computer hosting Ricoh Supervisor Data Collector, allowing access only to the authorized personnel.
+Important: You have access to data collector settings without authentication from the RICOH Supervisor Data Collector host server.
+You must secure the host server and allow access only to authorized personnel.

 - Store Data Locally

-- If you enable Store Data Locally, Ricoh Supervisor Data Collector does not send data to the cloud and, as a result, you will not be able to see it in Analytics.
+- If you enable Store Data Locally, RICOH Supervisor Data Collector does not send data to the cloud and, as a result, you cannot see the data in RICOH Supervisor.
 Use this option only if you have other means of analyzing data.

-- Even if Store Data Locally is enabled, you must have internet connection in order for your subscription to be validated.
+- Even if Store Data Locally is enabled, you must have an internet connection for your subscription to be validated.

-- Ricoh Supervisor Data Collector does not manage your local data storage.
-If you enable Store Data Locally, Ricoh Supervisor Data Collector creates a series of files with the data collected from the printers, into the specified location, each time new data is collected.
-Delete or move unnecessary files created by Ricoh Supervisor Data Collector in the specified local data storage location.
+- RICOH Supervisor Data Collector does not manage your local data storage.
+If you enable Store Data Locally, the data collector creates a series of files with the data collected from the printers, in the specified location, each time new data is collected.
+Delete or move any unnecessary files created by the data collector in the data storage location.